-Today, Chris Froome probably claimed his first Tour de France victory, despite still six stages to go, including Alpe d’Huez.
-Lots of people, including me, surely wondering what Paul Kimmage says on this performance.
+Today, by winning atop the mighty Mont Ventoux, Chris Froome of Team Sky probably claimed his first Tour de France victory, despite still six stages to go, including the Alpe d’Huez stage.
+Lots of people, including me, surely wondering what Paul Kimmage says about this performance.

-Kimmage is a really good writer, and he is writing for the Irish web site independent.ie.
+Kimmage is a really good writer, and he is writing for the Irish website Independent.
 He wrote an article titled “Questions all the way home“, and wrote on Froome and many other things.

 A passage from this article: